What is Proposition 14?

-The proposed stem cell initiative will authorize $5.5 billion in state general obligation bonds to continue funding stem cell research and the development and delivery of treatments in California.
-If this measure is approved, it will provide continued funding to develop treatments and achieve cures for chronic diseases and conditions including cancer, Alzheimer’s, diabetes, heart disease, lower respiratory diseases, spinal cord injuries, blindness, multiple sclerosis, HIV/AIDS, kidney disease, infectious diseases like COVID-19, and many others.
+Proposition 14 – also known as the California Stem Cell Research, Treatments, and Cures Initiative of 2020 – will authorize $5.5 billion in state general obligation bonds to continue funding stem cell research and the development and delivery of treatments in California.
+If approved by California voters on the November ballot, it will help accelerate development of treatments and achieve cures for chronic diseases and conditions including cancer, Alzheimer’s, diabetes, heart disease, lower respiratory diseases, spinal cord injuries, blindness, multiple sclerosis, HIV/AIDS, kidney disease, infectious diseases like COVID-19, and many others.
 To read the full text of the initiative, please click here.

 What are stem cells?